 How is it used?

 Oestradiol levels are used to evaluate ovarian function and to help diagnose the cause of precocious puberty in girls (very early signs of puberty) and gynaecomastia in men.
 Its main use has been to help diagnose the reason for (for example, to determine whether the cause is menopause, pregnancy, or a medical problem).
-In treatment of sub-fertility, repeated measurements are used to follow follicle development in the ovary in the days prior to in-vitro fertilisation.
-Oestradiol may also be used to monitor menopausal hormone replacement therapy, if given as oestradiol by implant.
+In treatment of sub-fertility, repeated measurements are used to follow follicle development in the ovary in the days prior to ovulation or in-vitro fertilisation.
+Oestradiol measurement may also be used to monitor menopausal hormone replacement therapy, if given as oestradiol by implant.